Improving access for Roma communities to employment opportunities in the hospitality industry

 Who is funding this programme?

-This programme is funded by the Hilton Global Foundation and the Conrad N. Hilton Foundation.
+The Hilton Global Foundation and the Conrad N. Hilton Foundation fund this programme.

 Find out more

 Similar programmes focusing on Roma are being implemented in Slovakia and Slovenia by MRGE and its local partners: Promoting Roma Equality in Slovenia and Slovakia (PRESS) alongside Poradna and EPEKA Association, and in Slovakia and Bulgaria with Countering Online Antigypsyism and Cyberhate (COACH) alongside Amalipe and the Human Rights Institute.
 We have also recently completed Roma Equality through Increased Legal Access (REILA) alongside Praxis and Idetartozunk Egyesület in Hungary and Serbia and Equality for Roma through Enhanced Legal Access (ERELA) alongside Amalipe and the Information Legal Center in Bulgaria and Croatia.